 “People who reported thinking about other unrelated past slights during their conflict also reported reacting to the conflict at hand more destructively — they reported having more conflict as a result of kitchen thinking, having less healthy conflict, and feeling worse about their relationships.”
 Anne E. Wilson and Kassandra Cortes

-This study was a notable contribution to science-based couples therapy and enhances our awareness of the power of thought.
+This study was a new contribution to science-based couples therapy because it enhances our awareness of the power of thought.